gdiaz384/py3TranslateLLM/README.md

         - `pip install DeepL`
         - Usage of the DeepL API, both Free and Pro, requires an [account](//www.deepl.com/login) and credit card verification.
     - [DeepL Web](//www.deepl.com/translator) and DeepL's [native clients](//www.deepl.com/en/app) do not seem to have usage limits, and the Windows client at least does not require an account.
 They might do IP bans after a while.
     - All usage of DeepL's translation services and is governed by their [Terms of Use](//www.deepl.com/en/pro-license).
+    - For the DeepL API, an API key is needed.
+It must be in one of the following places:
+        - TODO: Put stuff here.
 - LLM support is currently implemented using the KoboldCPP's API which requires KoboldCPP:
     - CPU/Nvidia GPUs: [KoboldCPP](//github.com/LostRuins/koboldcpp), [FAQ](//github.com/LostRuins/koboldcpp/wiki).
     - AMD GPUs: [KoboldCPP-ROCM](//github.com/YellowRoseCx/koboldcpp-rocm).